quartz-labs-dev/pabal-store-api-mcp/README.md

 }
 ```

 - Data directory: by default, files are written to the project root.
-Override with `PABAL_MCP_DATA_DIR` (absolute or repo-relative).
+Override with `dataDir` in `secrets/aso-config.json` (absolute or repo-relative) or `PABAL_MCP_DATA_DIR` environment variable.
+Priority: config file > environment variable > project root.

 ## Run the MCP server